Vets & Rehab Professionals

 Follow-up and Support- My Pet's Brace practitioners will work with the veterinary professionals and the pet families to provide guidance and answer any questions.
 After delivery many veterinarians rely on our expertise and ask us to work directly with the clients to answer questions and make any final minor modifications to the device.
 All of our leg braces for dogs come with written instructions for properly fitting the brace or prosthesis and for helping the pet learn to walk with the new device.
 The warranty and instructions for the care, use and initial break-in period (compliance) of the device are also included.

 Payment- because our leg braces and prosthetics are custom made and will properly fit only one patient, we request complete payment before fabrication can begin.

-- If the client is working directly with My Pet's Brace at our clinic, payment will be made directly to My Pet's Brace after the casting has taken place.
+- If the client is working directly with a My Pet's Brace clinic, payment will be made directly to My Pet's Brace after the casting has taken place.

 - If a veterinary professional made the cast, payment for the device can be to either the veterinary professional or to My Pet's Brace as agreed to by the veterinary professional and the client.
 Payment takes place after we have received and evaluated the cast.